eliemichel/WebGPU-distribution/README.md

 The first thing to decide on is the value of `WEBGPU_BACKEND`, which can be:

-- `WGPU` to use [wgpu-native](https://github.com/gfx-rs/wgpu-native), that is based on the Rust library [`wgpu`](https://github.com/gfx-rs/wgpu), which not only fuels Firefox but also a large portion of the Rust graphics application.
+- `WGPU` to use [wgpu-native](https://github.com/gfx-rs/wgpu-native), that is based on the Rust library [`wgpu`](https://github.com/gfx-rs/wgpu), which not only fuels Firefox but also a large portion of Rust graphics applications.
 - `DAWN` to use [Dawn](https://dawn.googlesource.com/dawn), the implementation of WebGPU used by Chromium and its derivatives (Google Chrome, MS Edge, etc.).
 - `EMSCRIPTEN` to prevent fetching any implementation, because a Web app cross-compiled with emscripten uses the implementation of the client's web browser.

 > [!TIP]
 > When using `emcmake` (the CMake wrapper provided by emscripten), there is **no need** to explicitly set `WEBGPU_BACKEND` to `EMSCRIPTEN`.
-It will be automaticlaly detected and no implementation will be fetched.
+It will be automatically detected and no implementation will be fetched.

 > [!NOTE]
 > A notable implementation of WebGPU that is not supported here is the one from [WebKit](https://webkit.org/).
 It might be added in the future, although it is not a priority since it is not as cross-platform (it does not support Windows).